What's Coming to Netflix in July 2023

 - My Happy Marriage (Season 1) Netflix Original – Anime romance/sci-fi series.

-- Rebelión (2022) – Colombian musical drama about the singer/songwriter Joe Arroyo.
+- Rebellion / Rebelión (2022) – Colombian musical drama about the singer/songwriter Joe Arroyo.

 - The Secret of Skinwalker Ranch (Season 2) – Investigative reality docu-series.